How to Make $1,000 a Month in Dividends

 Finally, reinvest all the dividends you receive and buy more dividend growth stocks!

-For example, I received over $70,000 in dividends over 8 years of investing.
+For example, I received over $70,000 in dividends over my first 8 years of investing.
 I put all those dividends right back into buying more dividend stocks.
 At a 4% yield, that is over $2,800 in added dividend income just from reinvestment!

 Again, there is the magic formula: save, invest, repeat!